 Senators' Tim Stutzle: One of each in win

-Stutzle scored a goal, registered an assist and fired five shots on net in Saturday's 4-1 win over New Jersey.
+Stutzle tallied a goal, recorded an assist, fired four shots on net and had two blocked shots in Monday's 3-2 win over the Penguins.

-Stutzle extended his point streak to four games Saturday when he picked up a secondary helper on Brady Tkachuk's power-play goal in the first period.
-Stutzle later scored at even strength for a tally in the third period that ultimately put the game away.
-Overall, the 24-year-old center is up to 25 goals, 32 assists, 137 shots on net, 87 hits and 35 blocked shots across 54 games this season.
-With 28 games remaining on Ottawa's regular-season schedule, the star center has a chance to reach the 90-point mark for the second time in his six-year NHL career.
-Regardless of where the point total falls at the end of the season, Stutzle is bound to turn in another fantastic campaign while covering a bundle of stat categories along the way for fantasy purposes.
+Stutzle found another gear late in the contest, where he found the back of the net less than seven minutes into the third period before later sliding the primary assist on Claude Giroux's game-winning goal.
+The pair of points brought Stutzle up to 26 goals, 33 assists, 141 shots on net, 87 hits and 37 blocked shots across 55 games this season.
+The 24-year-old center has recorded two points in each of his last three games and in five of his last nine outings, which has played a large part as to why he is tied for 10th in the league for points in that span.
+Stutzle is one of the league's most underrated stars and is on track to record the second campaign of his six-year career with 90 points or more.

 More News